Gender-Inclusive Housing

 For additional information please consult the Gender-Inclusive Housing FAQ.

-The USC Office of Residential Education’s Rainbow Floor (est. 2001) is a special interest residential community for LGBTQ+ students; it is located in the USC-owned Century Apartments complex, just across the street from campus.
+The USC Office of Residential Education’s Rainbow Floor (est. 2001) is a special interest residential community for LGBTQ+ students.
 The Office for Residential Education sponsors community-based programming here that allows students to learn more about themselves and their LGBTQ+ identities and make meaningful friendships.
 The USC LGBTQ+ Student Center, in partnership with Residential Education, assists in approval and placement of Rainbow Floor residents.
 On the Rainbow Floor, students can room with friends regardless of sexuality or gender identity as all of the apartments are gender-inclusive.
-The Rainbow Floor is a 2nd-year experience community thus priority is given to 2nd-year students but all students are welcome to apply for the Rainbow Floor.
+The Rainbow Floor offers both a first-year floor and a 2nd year+ floor.

-The Rainbow Floor is located in Century Apartments.
+The first-year Rainbow Floor is located in Birnkrant and the 2nd-year+ Rainbow Floor is located in Century Apartments.

 For information on how to apply to live on the Rainbow Floor, please consult the USC Housing website.